A3ReallifeRPG/PboSignTool/README.md

 Simply drop the `DSSignFiles.exe`,`DSCreateKey.exe` and `DSCheckSignatures.exe` in a directory of your choice together with the `sign.py` script.

+> *DISCLAIMER* This Script does not handle bad input well, unexpected things can happen!

 The simplest option is to run `ptyhon sign.py /path/to/your/@Mod`.
 For more advanced usage and documentation run `python sign.py --help`.